Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 wheelers.
 As we marched out in

-cavalcade we wee a source of
+Cavalcade we were a source of

-amusement to the gunner's standing
+amusement to the Gunner's Standing

-about and had it been [?]
+about and had it been permutable

 I feel sure they would have raised